The Atlantic: CityLab

 In 2015, CityLab and Univision launched CityLab Latino, which features original journalism in Spanish as well as translated reporting from the English language edition of CityLab.com.
-The site was last updated in 2018.
+The site has not been updated since 2018.

 In early December 2019, Atlantic Media sold CityLab to Bloomberg Media, which promptly laid off half the staff.
 The site was relaunched on June 18, 2020, with few major changes other than new branding and linking the site with other Bloomberg verticals and its data terminal.

-Praise and retractions
+In September 2019, TheAtlantic.com introduced a digital subscription model, restricting unsubscribed readers' access to five free articles per month.

+In June 2020, The Atlantic released its first full-length documentary, White Noise, a film about three alt-right activists.

+Praise, retractions, legal issues, and controversies

 In June 2006, the Chicago Tribune named The Atlantic one of the top ten English-language magazines, describing it as the "150-year-old granddaddy of periodicals" because "it keeps us smart and in the know" with cover stories on the then-forthcoming fight over Roe v.
 Wade.
 It also lauded regular features such as "Word Fugitives" and "Primary Sources" as "cultural barometers".

 On January 14, 2013, The Atlantic's website published "sponsor content" promoting David Miscavige, the leader of the Church of Scientology.
 While the magazine had previously published advertising looking like articles, this was widely criticized.
 The page comments were moderated by the marketing team, not by editorial staff, and comments critical of the church were being removed.
 Later that day, The Atlantic removed the piece from its website and issued an apology.

 In 2019, the magazine published an expose on the allegations against movie director Bryan Singer that "sent Singer's career into a tailspin".
 It was originally contracted to Esquire magazine, but the writers moved it there due to what New York Times reporter Ben Smith described as Hearst magazines' "timid" nature.
 "There's not a lot of nuance here", Jeffrey Goldberg said.
 "They spiked a story that should have been published in the public interest for reasons unknown."

-On November 1, 2020, The Atlantic retracted an article ("The Mad, Mad World of Niche Sports Among Ivy League–Obsessed Parents") after a Washington Post inquiry.
-An 800-word Editor's Note said, "We cannot attest to the trustworthiness and credibility of the author, and therefore we cannot attest to the veracity of the article."
-The article's author, freelancer Ruth Shalit Barrett, had left the staff of The New Republic in 1999 amid allegations of plagiarism.
+In June 2020, The Atlantic faced legal action in Japan that claimed defamation and invasion of privacy in the article "When the Presses Stop" by Molly Ball, published in the January/February 2018 edition, which led to numerous removals, corrections and clarifications after a settlement was reached in January 2024.
+The lawsuit highlighted fact-checking and ethical concerns, bringing attention to the magazine's editorial practices.